panozzaj/local-leanpub/README.markdown

 will look like when rendered by Leanpub.
 Many PDF readers have an auto-refresh setting, so when your book changes you will see the changes update in the book.

+[Optional] after running `./build`, you can confirm that Leanpub can also understand your project structure by creating a new preview there.

 ## How book contents are laid out

 Leanpub looks at certain files to compile the book in question: